A few months ago, I finished the Advanced Cybersecurity Program at Stanford University online, and I thought I would share my thoughts on it.

 - I can better understand and appreciate existing security decisions.

-TL;DR: To reiterate, I probably would not have done this course if my company hadn’t paid half, and I definitely would not have if it wasn’t something I could claim as an education expense on my taxes.
+TL;DR: To reiterate, I probably would not have done this course if my company hadn’t paid half, and I definitely would not have done it if it weren’t tax-deductible as an education expense.